danilosampaio/longest-length/readme.md

 # longest-length [![Build Status](https://travis-ci.org/danilosampaio/longest-length.svg?branch=master)](https://travis-ci.org/danilosampaio/longest-length)

-> Get the longest word length in text.
+> Get the longest word length in the text.
 > It also correctly calculate the length of the words containing ansi escape codes.